It’s raining, it’s pouring.

 Gutters is open 7 days – for their hours and much more info, please visit their site below.

 3) Go for a swim!
 Are you crazy?
 You are thinking as you read this, there’s lightning and thunder and you want us to take our kids swimming?

-The Taos Youth And Family Center has other activities besides swimming to keep your kids busy for an hour or two in the summer time, including pool, ping-pong, video games and roller blades.
+The Taos Youth And Family Center has other activities besides swimming to keep your kids busy for an hour or two in the summer time, including pool, ping-pong, video games like League of Legends and roller blades.
 In winter there’s a skating rink as well.

 4) See a movie.
 With matinees every day and several films to choose from, the Storyteller cinema is a no brainer on a rainy day with kids aqui en Taos!

 Load up on popcorn and (if you must) a few sweet treats and drinks to keep the kiddos quietly happy for an hour or so, and chances are excellent that by the time The End appears onscreen, the sun will be shining and you’ll still have time for that hike or horseback ride, before dinner.